-A minister can file Form 9465, Installment Agreement Request, or request an installment agreement online if the amount owed is not more than \$50,000, but the IRS requires the payments to start within a month.
+A minister can file Form 9465, Installment Agreement Request, or request an installment agreement online if the amount owed is not more than \$50,000.
 If approved, generally the minister will still owe the IRS the late-payment penalty plus interest, including interest on the penalty.
 To limit interest and penalty charges, the minister should file the return on time and pay as much of the tax as possible with the return.
 The IRS charges an installment agreement user fee depending on whether payment is made online.